jpignata/somanymachines/content/tx/finger-the-first-social-software.md

 {{< /highlight >}}

 This exercise is just for laughs.
-The `finger` client is a pretty poor interface to Twitter[^16], but in using it with contemporary content you can see a spark of how an earlier generation of Internet users would have found this first introduction to social software compelling.
+The `finger` client is a pretty poor interface to Twitter[^4], but in using it with contemporary content you can see a spark of how an earlier generation of Internet users would have found this first introduction to social software compelling.

 Want to tinker?
 Download and play with the code example above in my [twinger][12] repo.

+[^1]: As in, [let your fingers do the walking][4] or pointing.
+[^2]: Summarized from [an alt.forklore.computers post from 1990.][2]
+[^3]: He appears to be quite a character.
+To wit, he maintains an exhaustive [bucket list][5] of what he intends to do before he dies in 2043, which he plans to be at the circumstance of a gunshot wound by a jealous husband.
+[^4]: Regrettably, most implementions don't even support multi-byte characters, so don't expect to see any non-ASCII characters or tears-of-joy emoji and the like.
+See **BUGS** in FINGER(1) on BSD-like systems such as Darwin.

 [0]: https://ai.stanford.edu/
 [1]: https://web.stanford.edu/~learnest/